 Most courses I have experience with (or have seen) are conducive to a bit bigger tires than most expect.
-You may be able to get by with 32cc for example, but something in the range of 36-44cc is most idea.
-The bigger tire allows for lower pressure, more suppleness, and comfortability.
+You may be able to get by with 32cc for example, but something in the range of 36-44cc is ideal.
+The bigger tire allows for lower pressure, suppleness, and comfort.

-Fortunately, most of these events provide their own feed/sag stops for free food, refills, etc. Study to map and know where these are on the route, you can often carry less due to the amount of feeds.
-However, if you are specific, you usually may also send things to these stops.
-Be prepared though, the weight of a Camelbak or extra bottle is negligible compared to bonking, running out of fluids, and suffering poor performance from that.
+Fortunately, most of these events provide their own feed/sag stops for free food, refills, etc. Study the map and know where these are on the route, you can often carry less due to the amount of feeds.
+However, if you are specific with your fuel type, you may also be able to send things to these stops.
+Be prepared though, the weight of a hydration pack or extra bottle is negligible compared to bonking, running out of fluids, and suffering poor performance from that.

 The gravel scene is expanding rapidly and the events pose an opportunity to try something new, test your fitness, and have one fun day on the bike around friends.
 They can often be fun on a whim, but if you want to come prepared and feeling like you are equipped with the fitness and mentality to handle them, having a coach or specific training plan can make all the difference.
 Having oversight on the day-to-day optimizes your time and energy to come to that start line ready.